rafa-br34/py-wg/README.md

 ## Motivation

 Existing Python libraries for WireGuard rely on the system daemon, which limits flexibility, requires root access, and causes global network changes.
 A user-mode implementation avoids these issues, making setup easier and safer for isolated use cases.
-It also enables custom packet injection (IPv4/IPv6) without raw sockets, useful for things like anonymous SYN scans, dynamic IP hopping for scraping, or building VPN-like tools without system-wide impact.
+It also enables custom packet injection (IPv4/IPv6) without raw sockets, making it useful for things like anonymous SYN scans, dynamic IP hopping for scraping, or building VPN-like tools without system-wide impact.

 ## Performance